flatironinstitute/finufft/README.md

 compiler and other library options, and use `make -f makefile.local`.
 Here are some other make tasks:

-- `make examples` : compile the demos in `examples/`
+- `make examples` : compile some simple examples in `examples/`
 - `make test` : mathematical validation of the library and components
 - `make perftest` : multi-threaded and single-threaded performance tests
 - `make fortran` : compile and test the fortran interfaces

+Linking to the library:
+In C\++ the simplest is to link to the static library by compiling with `-std=c++11 -fopenmp lib/libfinufft.a -lfftw3_omp -lfftw3 -lm` for the default multi-threaded version, or
+`-std=c++11 lib/libfinufft.a -lfftw3 -lm` if you edited the makefile for single-threading.
-Linking to the library: to link to the static library `lib/libfinufft.a` use the compiler flag `-Llib/libfinufft.a` (or replacing this by the absolute location of this library).
-In your C/C\++ code you will need to include the header `src/finufft.h`.
+In your C\++ code you will need to include the header `src/finufft.h`.
+See codes in `examples/` for calling from C, and `fortran/` for calling from Fortran.

 ### Contents of this package